 Price: Expensive

-Restaurant at Hotel Viura
+The restaurant at Hotel Viura website: Read more

 The newest addition to Rioja’s wine tourism scene, Hotel Viura, is a superb, charming, and quirky boutique hotel.
 Located down a steep drive opposite a 14th-century church, this ancient landmark serves as a compelling juxtaposition to the new ultra-modern face of Rioja.
 In addition to holding the status of one of the region’s best small hotels, Viura houses a fantastic restaurant on the ground floor, serving mouthwatering Riojan and Basque specialties.
 Head Chef Emilio Jose Contreras is a master of his craft and a lover of direct, punch flavors; his cooking evokes the flair and precision of a true master!
 So a tasting menu at Viura might include beef cheek croquetas paired with flavored almond gazpacho, followed by paprika, white garlic, and almond soup, then seared tuna steak with Padron peppers.
 Dessert requires exploration into the unknown; give the French toast and vanilla ice cream a try.
 Viura also boasts a monumental wine cellar, with older Rioja and sherry vintages a particular highlight.
-Service is almost frighteningly efficient at times, both throughout the hotel restaurant.
+Service is almost frighteningly efficient at times, both throughout the hotel and restaurant.
 Viura makes venturing outside the hotel grounds to eat a challenging proposition – Open Tuesday-Sunday for lunch and dinner.

 .

-If you would like us to customize an exclusive, luxury tour for you, get in touch with us and let us know your travel plans.
-We offer luxury food and wine tours for private groups of minimum 2 guests.
-All of our private, chauffeured tours are available year round upon request.
+If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
+We offer luxury food and wine tours for private groups of a mininium two guests.
+In addition, all of our private, chauffeured tours are available year-round upon request.